yash30201/cs-notes/OS/notes/process_scheduling.md

 **Response time** : Time from submission to first response <br>
 *Variance in response time should be minimal*

+**Service time** : Amount of time after which a process an start execution.
+It's equal to summation of CPU burst time of previous processes.<br>

 **Waiting time** : Time spent in the ready queue(as waiting for I/O is independent of scheduling)